zuri-training/Qr-gen-proj-team57/README.md

 ## Acknowledgements
-Special appreciation to Zuri Team and I4G for giving every participant of team 57 the privelege to acquire more knowlegde, and to put into practice all that has been impacted in the course of the programme.
+Special appreciation to Zuri Team and I4G for giving every participant of team 57 the privilege to acquire more knowlegde, and to put into practice all that has been impacted in the course of the programme.